 Follow the steps below to block a Twitter account using its profile:

-- Open your Twitter account and go to the target person’s Twitter profile page.
+- Open Twitter and visit the target person’s profile page.

 - Tap the three dots on their profile.

-- On the prompt that appears, tap the “Block” option to confirm the action.
+- Tap the “Block” button on the prompt to confirm the action.

 Bingo!
 You’ve blocked the given account.